Mary Boland: Career

 She debuted on Broadway in 1907 in the play The Ranger with Dustin Farnum and had appeared in eleven Broadway productions, notably with John Drew, becoming his "leading lady in New York and on the road."
 She made her silent film debut for Triangle Studios in 1915.
 She entertained soldiers in France during World War I and then returned to America.
 After appearing in nine movies, she left filmmaking in 1920, returning to the stage and appearing in several Broadway productions, including The Torch-Bearers (1922).
 She became famous as a comedian.

 Boland's greatest success on the stage in the 1920s was the comedy The Cradle Snatchers (1925–26), in which she, Edna May Oliver, and Margaret Dale, having been abandoned by their husbands, take on young lovers.
 Roy Liebman notes this play helped establish the persona that would be associated with her for the rest of her career.
 Boland's paramour was Humphrey Bogart in one of his first roles.
 She had previously performed with Bogart in the 1923 comedy Meet the Wife at the Klaw Theatre as Gertrude Lennox.

 After an eleven-year absence, in 1931, she returned to Hollywood under contract to Paramount Pictures.
 She achieved far greater film success with her second try, becoming one of the most popular character actresses of the 1930s, always playing major roles in her films and often starring, notably in a series of comedies opposite Charles Ruggles.

 Boland appeared in numerous films, including Ruggles of Red Gap, The Big Broadcast of 1936, Danger - Love at Work, Nothing but Trouble, and Julia Misbehaves.
 She is likely best remembered for her portrayals of Countess DeLave in The Women (1939) and Mrs. Bennet in Pride and Prejudice (1940).

 For the remainder of her career, Boland combined films and, later, television productions, with appearances on stage, including starring in the 1935 Cole Porter musical Jubilee and appearing in the play "One Fine Day" with Charlie Ruggles in 1948.
 Her last Broadway appearance was in 1954 at the age of seventy-two.
 That play, Lullaby, was unsuccessful.
 Her last acting was in the 1955 television adaptation of The Women recreating her film role.

 Personal life and death

-Boland never married or had children.
 On June 23, 1965, she died of a heart attack at her home in New York.
 She was interred in the Great Mausoleum, Sanctuary of Vespers in Forest Lawn Memorial Park Cemetery in Glendale, California.
-Boland was a practicing Roman Catholic and a Republican who supported the campaign of Dwight Eisenhower during the 1952 presidential election.
+Boland was a practicing Roman Catholic.